jmeile/ApacheHostTrap/README.md

   * evil_host_trap_register.conf
   In that order

+* Copy the files:
+  * blacklisted_hosts.txt.sample and
+  * blacklisted_hosts_full.txt
+  to:
+  * blacklisted_hosts.txt and
+  * blacklisted_hosts_full.txt respectively

+* Edit the file:
+  * blacklisted_hosts.txt
+  and add the IPs you want to whitelist, ie:
+  `aaa.bbb.ccc.ddd allow`

+  where *aaa.bbb.ccc.ddd* is a valid ip address.

 * Edit the script: check_banned_host and set the following variables according to your needs:
   * BANNED_HOSTS_PATH: Where the text file containing the whitelisted and banned